CompNet/Renard/docs/installation.rst

 Using Pip
 =========

 For the simplest case, use ``pip install renard-pipeline``.
-By default, this installs the CPU version of PyTorch.
-If you want GPU support to accelerate inference:
+By default, this installs the cuda version of PyTorch.
+For other versions:

-- CUDA 12.8: ``pip install renard-pipeline[cuda128]``
-- ROCm 6.3: ``pip install renard-pipeline[rocm63]``
+CPU only:
+``pip install torch --index-url https://download.pytorch.org/whl/cpu && pip install renard-pipeline``

+ROCM 6.4:
+``pip install torch --index-url https://download.pytorch.org/whl/rocm6.4 && pip install renard-pipeline``

 Note that for some modules, you might need to install additional